Madrid’s top 5 museums!

 Museo de las Americas

-The museum of the Americas will allow you to take a break from the above mentioned museums focusing on Spanish and European arts.
-Starting in the 16th century, Spanish ships had been crossing the Atlantic and bringing back gold pieces and artefacts from the indigenous cultures of Central and South America.
-The museum of the Americas gathers 25,000 pieces from ceramics, sculptures, jewellery, tools, to the paraphernalia of the conquistadors.
-A wonderful collection, it is too bad that the visit is not that interactive.
+Starting in the 16th century, Spanish ships had been crossing the Atlantic and bringing back gold pieces and artefacts from the indigenous cultures of Central America and South America.
+The museum of the Americas gathers 25,000 pieces from ceramics, sculptures, jewellery, tools, to the paraphernalia of the conquistadors, including many from Peru and Bolivia.

 Travel tips: